praw-dev/praw/docs/pages/getting_started.rst

     * Many default User-Agents (like "Python/urllib" or "Java") are drastically limited to encourage unique and descriptive user-agent strings.
-    * If you're making an application for others to use, please include a version number in the user agent.
+    * If you're making an application for others to use, please include a version number in the user-agent.
 This allows us to block buggy versions without blocking all versions of your app.
+    * Your user-agent should not contain the keyword ``bot``.
     * **NEVER lie about your user-agent.** This includes spoofing popular browsers and spoofing other bots.
 We will ban liars with extreme prejudice.